awesominat/testing-ga/README.md

 # Section A
-Original content for Adam.
+Original content for A

 # Section B
 Original content for B.

 # Section C
-Original content for C.
+Original content for C